Generalizations of Edge Overlap to Weighted and Directed Networks: Approach 2 Mean and Variance Derivations

 The distribution of weighted overlap is now a scaled version of the distribution of $V_{ij}$, making it a scaled Compound Poisson random variable.
 The mean (Eq. \eqref{eq:cp_mean}) and variance (Eq. \eqref{eq:cp_var}) are now easily derived.

 Note that the mean is equivalent to the mean derived in the first approach while the variance is equal to the first term of the variance derived in the first approach.
-Additionally, there can not be a second order approximation of the mean using this approach since a Taylor expansion has not been used.
+As above, there is no second order approximation in this case since the approximation is not based on a Taylor expansion.